-In 2022, the State of Florida Department of Environmental Protection (FDEP) performed a Source Water Assessment on our system and a search of the data sources indicated no potential sources of contamination near our wells.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at https://prodapps.dep.state.fl.us/swapp.
+In 2023, the State of Florida Department of Environmental Protection (FDEP) performed a Source Water Assessment on our system and a search of the data sources indicated no potential sources of contamination near our wells.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at SWAPP (state.fl.us).